UniCourt/Search-Workshop1/README.md

 1. Go to the project url using this link: https://github.com/UniCourt/Search-Workshop1
 2. Click on the fork button in the project page
-3. Select a namespace to fork the project.

 #### d.
 Clone the repository